TylerLH/github-latest-commits-widget/README.md

 GitHub repository to check for activity

 `limit`<br>
-The maximum number of results to list
+The maximum number of results to list (default: 10)

 Things to Note